logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceConfigBackup.md

 # Export-LMDeviceConfigBackup

 ## SYNOPSIS
-Exports the latest version of a device config for a select set of devices
+Exports the latest version of device configurations from LogicMonitor.

 ## SYNTAX